linuxeroagrio/amq7-broker-workshop/labs/lab00-getting-started.md

 It should be used for logging in both via CLI and web console.
 The password will be provided by the instructors.

-[NOTE]
-.Remember your GUID
+> **Note**
-At the start of the lab you have been provided with a GUID, which uniquely identifies your lab environment.
+> At the start of the lab you have been provided with a GUID, which uniquely identifies your lab environment.
-In the following instructions, replace the `<GUID>` placeholder with your GUID.
+> In the following instructions, replace the `<GUID>` placeholder with your GUID.
 For example, if your GUID is `a2b3`, the URL `console-openshift-console.apps.cluster-<GUID>.dynamic.redhatworkshops.io` becomes `console-openshift-console.apps.cluster-a2b3.dynamic.redhatworkshops.io`.

 Now, let's start the lab.